Glass tube: Danner process

 In the Danner process, the molten glass runs from the feeder as a belt onto an obliquely downwardly inclined, rotating ceramic hollow cylinder, the Danner pipe.
 Through the hollow pipe, compressed air is blown to prevent the glass tube from collapsing.

-At the tip of the pipe the so-called drawing onion is formed, from which the glass tube is drawn off in the free sag on a horizontal pulling line.
+At the tip of the pipe the so-called drawing bulb is formed, from which the glass tube is drawn off in the free sag on a horizontal pulling line.

 If the drawing speed is kept constantly, an increase in the blow pressure causes larger diameters and smaller wall thicknesses;

 With this method, tube diameters between 2 and 60 mm can be realized: